crystal-ruby/pages/typed/typed.md

 have specified type (like in c).
 Basic Type names are the class names they represent, but the "int" may be used for brevity instead of Integer.
-As mentioned a function may return to different addresses according to type, though this is not fully implemented.

 The runtime, Parfait, is kept
 to a minimum, currently around 15 classes, described in detail [here](parfait.html).